mitotic/graphterm/docs/virtual-lab.rst

 consider shutting down the server when you are not using it.

-Opening python notebooks in GraphTerm
+Opening Python notebooks in GraphTerm
 --------------------------------------------------------------------------------------------

 To open a new python notebook, use the menu command